Kokopelli-Interfaces/kokopelli-vcv/README.md

 Recording behaviour depends on whether `FRAME` is in *global* mode, or *layer* mode.
 The `DELTA_MODE` button (up-right of `DELTA`) toggles between these modes.
-The lower LED in the delta section indicates its state.
+The upper LED in the delta section indicates its state.

 Recording behaviour also depends on the direction of `DELTA`'s rotation.
 If it moves clockwise, it activates the *extend* record mode.
 If `DELTA` moves counter-clockwise, it activates *add* mode.
 When `DELTA` returns to 12 o'clock, `FRAME` finishes recording.
-The upper LED in the delta section indicates the current recording mode.
+The lower LED in the delta section indicates the current recording mode.

 The record and delta modes create four recording behaviours when combined.

-1. Recording Behaviours

 1.  *global* and *extend* mode

-        `FRAME` records the input signal into a new buffer, and loops the buffer when `DELTA` returns to 12 o'clock.
+    `FRAME` records the input signal into a new layer, and loops the layer when `DELTA` returns to 12 o'clock.

     Used for dubbing a loop with elements that are longer than the current loop length - for example, adding a chord progression for a repeating phrase.

 2.  *global* and *add* mode

-        `FRAME` records the input signal into a new buffer with the same length as the active buffer.
+    `FRAME` records the input signal into a new layer with the same length as the active layer.
 On reaching the end, it repeats the process.

     Used for continuously recording multiple takes to audition and filter later on, or record new layers continuously.

 3.  *layer* and *extend* mode

-        `FRAME` records the input signal into the active buffer, and upon reaching the end, will continue recording as well as extend the active buffer by looping the old contents.
+    `FRAME` records the input signal into the active layer, and upon reaching the end, will continue recording as well as extend the active layer by looping the old contents.

-        Used for creating variation at the xth repetition of a buffer.
+    Used for creating variation at the xth repetition of a layer.

 4.  *layer* and *add* mode

-        `FRAME` records the input signal into the active buffer and when it reaches the loop end, it repeats the process.
+    `FRAME` records the input signal into the active layer and when it reaches the loop end, it repeats the process.

-        Used for continuously overdubbing a buffer.
+    Used for continuously overdubbing a layer.

+<a id="org2da3fa4"></a>

-2. Buffer Attenuation
+### Layer Attenuation

-    In all four mode combinations, if one twists further than the threshold position, it affects the amplitude of previous buffers at the current position, or in other words, the 'attenuation power' of the recording.
-If delta mode is *layer*, it only attenuates the active buffer, if delta mode is *global*, it attenuates all buffers.
+In all four mode combinations, if one twists further than the threshold position, it affects the amplitude of previous layers at the current position, or in other words, the 'attenuation power' of the recording.
+If delta mode is *layer*, it only attenuates the active layer, if delta mode is *global*, it attenuates all layers.

-    The attenuation power grows exponentially as `DELTA` twists, and when it reaches a maximum, it will erase previous buffers.
+The attenuation power grows exponentially as `DELTA` twists, and when it reaches a maximum, it will erase previous layers.

 This attenuation behaviour allows for easily 'pushing back' previous layers in a live-looping performance to create more movement, and also, to create attenuation envelopes or erase parts of previous layers.

-<a id="orga2b7990"></a>
+<a id="orgd899f36"></a>

 ### Button Behaviour